 Formatting

-You can supply formatting rules when interpolating Go and in the evaluated Go code to use non-string types.
+You can supply formatting rules when interpolating Go and in evaluated Go output to use non-string types.
+In Haml and Slim this applies to #{...} interpolation and = output.
+In EGO this applies to <%= ... %> and <%! ... %> output tags.
 Normally, you would only be able to output string values.
 But if you use any of the valid formatting codes, such as %d or %02f followed by a space and then the value you wish to output, GoHT will know that you are trying to output a non-string value and will parse it accordingly.

 Formatting Go Values